bbcawodu/careadvisors-backend/docs/API_Version_2/Consumer_Backend_API.md

     - All other fields must be filled.
     - All key value pairs in the POSTed JSON document correspond to updated fields for specified "Consumer Database ID"
     - 'cps_consumer' key must be present in order to modify cps consumer info
+        - If 'cps_consumer' key is not present
+            - no change to 'cps_consumer' and 'cps_info' fields for related consumer
+        - If 'cps_consumer'=False
+            - And there is existing 'cps_info' for the consumer, it will be deleted
+            - And there is no 'cps_info' for the consumer, no change
+        - If 'cps_consumer'=True
+            - 'cps_consumer' and 'cps_info' fields for related consumer will be modified
     - The response JSON document will have a dictionary object as the value for the "Data" key with key value pairs for all the fields of the updated database entry.

 - Deleting a consumer database entry.